ArtyCodingart/form-craft/docs/validation-rules/decimal.md

 **Parameters**
 - `num: Decimal` – exclusive lower bound
-- `message: String` – error message if the value is not greater
+- `message: LocalizedStringResource` – error message if the value is not greater

 ```swift
 let greaterThan = FormCraftValidationRules()